Plumsail/helpdesk-docs/source/Configuration Guide/Upgrade manager.rst

 Upgrade manager
 ###############

 Upgrade manager allows you to install updates on your HelpDesk.
 Also, it provides information about HelpDesk version and license.
+Information about all HelpDesk versions you can find on `Version history`_ page.

 Navigate to settings using the icon in the navbar: